sudo-kraken/multiplatform-terraform-module-actions/modules/vsphere-rocky-9.3/README.md

 - Retrieves essential information about the vSphere environment using data sources.
 - Provisions a Rocky Linux virtual machine(s) with specified configurations.
 - Configures post-deployment tasks, including waiting for cloud-init to complete, copying SSH keys, and running remote-exec commands.
-- Provides local variables for calculating the Rocky Linux VM's IP address.
+- Provides local variables for calculating the Rocky Linux VMs IP address.

 This module streamlines the deployment and management of Rocky Linux in a vSphere environment while providing flexibility for customisation based on your infrastructure requirements.

 ## Usage

-## Init vSphere Rocky 9.3 Workflow
+## vSphere Rocky 9.3 CD Workflow
 To use this module, follow these steps:

-1. Trigger the `Init vSphere Rocky 9.3` workflow manually from the "Actions" tab in your GitHub repository.
+1. Trigger the `vSphere Rocky 9.3 CD` workflow manually from the "Actions" tab in your GitHub repository.

 2. Provide the required inputs when prompted: